Faris90/jel.ly/README.md

 sudo startserver.sh
 ```

-The game will then be accessible at `http://localhost:3000` or the respective server installed on.
-The default port is `3000`, however this can be changed in config.
-To kill the server either turn it off or press Ctrl+Z on the window running the process.
+The game will then be accessible at `http://server_ip:3000` or port 80 if you installed Nginx (http only) and Let's Encrypt (https enabled).
+The default port for the base server (not nginx) is `3000`, however this can be changed in config `jel.ly/config.json`.
+To kill the server either turn it off or press Ctrl+Z on the window/screen running the process.

 If you are on the terminal window, but is not the screen then run: